unibas-tilics/tilics/2024/article_union_vs_intersection/article.md

 # Union vs. Intersection of sets of objects - "include, exclude, what?"

-In the context of sets of objects, we often use the terms union and intersection.
-For the following explanation, we are looking at an example with two sets containing one object each.
-Set S1 contains {hair}, and set S2 contains {glasses}.
+In the context of mathematical foundations in Computer Science, we often work with sets, their union, and intersection respectively.
+A set is an unordered collection of unique objects (without duplicates).

+Let's look at an example: We have two sets, S1 and S2.
+Set S1 contains only one object, hair: {hair}, and set S2 contains the objects glasses and hair: {glasses, hair}.
+We denote a set in these brackets {} and divide the objects with commas.

-The union (⋃) of two sets contains all objects contained in either set or both.
-In our example, the union of S1 and S2 (S1 ⋃ S2) could be {hair, glasses} (or {hair}, or {glasses}).
+The union (U) of two sets contains all objects in either set or both.
+In our example, the union of S1 and S2 (S1 U S2) could be {hair, glasses}, {hair}, or {glasses}.

-The intersection (⋂) of two sets contains only the objects present in both sets.
-In our example, the intersection of S1 and S2 (S1 ⋂ S2) is empty - no hair and no glasses.
-If we add another set S3 containing two objects {glasses, beard}, the intersection of S2 and S3 would be {glasses}, as both sets contain {glasses}.
+The intersection (∩) of two sets contains only the objects in both sets.
+In our example, the intersection of S1 and S2 (S1 ∩ S2) contains the object hair, as both S1 and S2 contain it.

 ## Authors
 Laura Engist